ISRO has not given up efforts to regain link with lander | Devdiscourse

 The ISRO has not given up efforts to spring Chandrayaan-2's lander Vikram lying on the lunar surface back to life after a hard-landing more than three weeks ago, senior officials indicated on Tuesday.
-The Indian Space Research Organisation said on September seven ground stations lost communication with Vikram (with rover Praygan tucked inside it), minutes before its planned soft-landing on the lunar surface.
+The Indian Space Research Organisation said on September 7 ground stations lost communication with Vikram (with rover Praygan tucked inside it), minutes before its planned soft-landing on the Lunar surface.

-Since then the Bengaluru-headquartered space agency had been making "all possible" efforts to establish the link with the lander but had apparently suspended those operations 10 days ago following nightfall on the Moon.
-"Now it's not possible, it's nighttime there.
-Maybe after this, probably we will start.
+Since then the Bengaluru-headquartered space agency had been making "all possible" efforts to establish link with the lander but had apparently suspended those operations 10 days ago following night fall on the Moon.
+"Now it's not possible, it's night time there.
+May be after this, probably we will start.
 It's night time at our landing site, power may not be there", the ISRO Chairman K Sivan told PTI on Tuesday.

-"We will make efforts afterward (during day-time on the lunar surface) also," he said.
-The Chandrayaan-2 was a highly complex mission, which brought together an orbiter, lander, and rover to explore the unexplored south pole of the Moon.

 "... the shock generated can damage many things inside, that way it's highly doubtful.
 Communication antenna which orientation... where it's looking... that way it's extremely difficult to establish contact", he said.
 Meanwhile, Sivan said the orbiter is fine.

 The ISRO said on September seven the orbiter has already been placed in its intended orbit around the Moon and shall enrich our understanding of the moon's evolution and mapping of the minerals and water molecules in the Polar Regions, using its eight scientific instruments.
-The orbiter camera is the highest resolution camera (0.3 meters) in any lunar mission so far and shall provide high-resolution images that will be immensely useful to the global scientific community, it had said.
+The orbiter camera is the highest resolution camera (0.3 metres) in any lunar mission so far and shall provide high resolution images which will be immensely useful to the global scientific community, it had said.

-"The committee is seriously working on that, and its report will be available soon.
-I don't think it will take more than a month", the official said.
+"The committee is seriously working on that, and their report will be available soon.
+I don't think it will take more than a month", the official said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)